 It’s (almost) the most wonderful time of the year!
 Yes, the holidays are coming up fast.
 Many of your customers are still engrossed in pool days & crisp fall nights, leaving thoughts of Thanksgiving & Christmas way off in the distance.
 However, for ecommerce merchants, now is the time to begin planning for the holiday rush to ensure a bountiful sales season.

 You can never be too prepared — the fact that most customers begin the hunt for the perfect present in October is all the more reason to ensure your ecommerce store is prepared for the holiday ahead.
-Black Friday & Cyber Monday are on the horizon — the first since the COVID-19 pandemic accelerated ecommerce trends.
+Black Friday & Cyber Monday are on the horizon.
 Over the next several months, the world will prepare for a shopping marathon.

 Ecommerce merchants need to be ready to meet the incredible demands that follow.